Tms-bodnar/CustoMemo/README.md

 # CustoMemo

 Customer memo app
-This is a developer, beta version, some features not working!
+This is a developer beta version, some features not working! and yet it is not documented and commented code! please read carefully!